huangkan2020/huangkan2020.github.io/index.md

 **Kan Huang** is currently a Leturer in School of Information Engineering at Shanghai Maritime University, Shanghai, China.

+I am recruiting master students every year.
+Welcome to contact me if you have strong interest in my research fields.

+E-mail: huangkan@shmtu.edu.cm

 <br>

 ### Research Interests